Frequently Asked Questions

 Yes, but only if a strict plan is in place to protect the participants and ensure that coercion and undue influence will be prevented.
 Contact REB to discuss creating such a plan.

 11. What is the difference between anonymous data and anonymized data?

 Anonymous Data: “the information never had identifiers associated with it and risk of identification of individuals is low or very low” (TCPS2, page 57.)

-Anonymized Data: “the information is irrevocably stripped of direct identifiers, a code is not kept ot allow future re-linkage, and risk of re-identification of individuals from remaining indirect identifiers is low or very low” (TCPS2, p.
+Anonymized Data: “the information is irrevocably stripped of direct identifiers, a code is not kept to allow future re-linkage, and risk of re-identification of individuals from remaining indirect identifiers is low or very low” (TCPS2, p.
 57).

 12. Do I need to do anything special when at-risk individuals are potential participants?

 Yes.
 Mitigation strategies need to be clearly outlined to ensure the participants’ safety, e.g. ensuring that counselling resources are in place as needed.
 In addition, if a person is unable to consent to participate, measures must be in place to ensure respect of their interests and choices.